-The Fund's DRP was available to eligible unitholders during the period ended 30 June 2017.
+The Fund's DRP was available to eligible unitholders during the year ended 30 June 2017.

-Under the terms of the DRP, eligible unitholders are able to elect to reinvest their distributions in additional MICH units, free of any brokerage or other transaction costs.
+Under the terms of the DRP, eligible unitholders are able to elect to reinvest their distributions in additional MHG units, free of any brokerage or other transaction costs.
 Units are issued and/or transferred to DRP participants at a predetermined price, less any discount that the Directors may elect to apply from time to time.
-No discount has been applied to the units issued under the DRP in respect of the distributions paid on 16 January 2017 and 31 July 2017.
-The DRP issue price is equal to the Operational Net Trust Value (as defined in the Constitution) divided by the number of units on issue on 2 January 2017 for the 31 December 2016 distribution, and 17 July 2017 for the 30 June 2017 distribution, being 10 business days prior to the relevant distribution payment date.
+No discount has been applied to the units issued under the DRP in respect of the distribution paid on 31 July 2017.
+The DRP issue price is equal to the Operational Net Trust Value (as defined in the Constitution) divided by the number of units on issue on 17 July 2017, being 10 business days prior to the distribution payment date.
+The DRP issue price for the year ended 30 June 2017 was \$2.8035 (2016: \$2.4073), as announced on 19 July 2017 to the ASX.